pariajm/joint-disfluency-detector-and-parser/README.md

 $ cd ..
 ```
 ### Usage
 Use our model to parse and disfluency label your own sentences.
 Befor running the following commands, make sure you meet the requirements for training and installation.
-The format of input in raw_sentences.txt file is one sentence per line.
-For the best performance, remove punctuations and split the clitics ("I 'm" instead of "I'm").
+The format of the input in *raw_sentences.txt* is one sentence per line.
+For the best performance, remove punctuations and split clitics ("I 'm" instead of "I'm").

 1. Use our best model trained on the original Switchboard treebank:
 ```